 Dealing with a termite infestation is never fun.
 It can be particularly frustrating when these tiny bugs infest a house that you want to sell.
 Just because they have invaded, doesn’t mean all hope is lost.
-In our latest post, we will give you pointers to sell a house with termite damage in Princeton.
+In our latest post, we will give you pointers to sell a house with termite damage in NJ.

 Having bugs in your house is gross.
 Potential buyers can become very put-off by seeing any little creature running through your home.
 You should try to solve the problem at the first signs of infestation.
 This will save you money and frustration down the road.

 Determine if you are dealing with a full-blown infestation or just a few bugs.
 Hopefully, it is the latter and you have been able to catch them in time.
 Whether you have 1 or 1,000,000 don’t hesitate in handling the problem.
 A termite infestation can grow rapidly, so take action at the first signs of them in your home.